-The dispatch line rang.
-Our friendly customer service representative answered, ready to help with anything plumbing related issue.
+The dispatch line rang and our customer service representative answered, ready to help with any plumbing-related issue.

-“I need to get an octopus out of the drain,” the voice muttered.
+“I need to get an octopus out of the drain,” a voice muttered.

-“Okay, we’ll be happy to help,” the representative cheerfully responded, sending out a professional plumber to wrangle the animal and inspect the disposal for damage.
+“Okay, we’ll be happy to help,” the representative cheerfully responded and promptly sent a plumbing tech to wrangle the animal and inspect the disposal for damage.

-San Diego is an ocean-lovers paradise and while that fresh, live octopus will make an amazing calamari dish, he or she might not agree with your plans.
+San Diego is an ocean-lover's paradise and while that fresh, live octopus will make an amazing calamari dish – the octopus might not agree with your plans.

 If and when you call to get an octopus out of your drain, Anderson Plumbing, Heating & Air technicians will calmly remove the scared cephalopod.
-In case you are wondering, if you don’t prepare you calamari immediately and leave the catch in the sink until you finish the laundry, that dinner delicacy can crawl into the drain.
+(In case you are wondering, if you don’t prepare you calamari immediately or leave the catch in the sink, that dinner delicacy can crawl into the drain.)

 If it can’t find a way out, it might sit and hold tightly to the moving components of the disposal, preventing it from moving.

-Garbage disposals are a collection box for many things that don’t belong there.
+Garbage disposals collect many things that don’t belong there.
 Of course, you know it isn’t the place for bones, fruit pits or your wedding ring.
 Your plumbing service professional will gently remind you of this, just like your doctor will remind you that eating a fast food burger every day is not good for your cholesterol.

-Still, accidents happen.
-Haste makes waste.
-Kids clearing their plates will stuff things down the garbage disposal as step one and two rather than stopping at the trash compactor or trash bin instead.
+Still, accidents happen, and haste makes waste!
+Kids, for example, will stuff things down the garbage disposal rather than stopping at the trash compactor or trash bin.

 5 Garbage Disposer Don’ts

-Once upon a time, our grandparents lived without a garbage disposal.
+Once upon a time, our grandparents lived without garbage disposals.
 This is probably more shocking to some than an octopus in the drain.

 Back then, waste was collected in the sink and then thrown out – in the trash bin.
-Today, with high-powered motors, garbage disposals can break down and liquefy practically most anything.
-However, there are some items that shouldn’t go down the drain.
+Today, with high-powered motors, garbage disposals can break down and liquefy almost anything.
+However, there are some items that should never go down the garbage disposal.

-4. Celery, Carrot or Potato Peels: Celery has very long and strong fibers throughout the stalk that can tangle in the motor of the blades.
-Asparagus and cornhusks provide the same risk.
+- Celery, Carrot or Potato Peels: Celery has very long and strong fibers throughout the stalk that can tangle in the motor of the blades.
+Asparagus and corn husks provide the same risk.
 The same for carrot or potato peels.

 5 Do’s for Garbage Disposal Health

 As with any household appliance, maintenance helps reduce problems and increase the lifespan of items.
-Garbage disposals are no different.
+Garbage disposals and garbage disposal repairs are no different.
 They are part of the household waste lines and require everything from the vent stack to the sewer waste disposal to function efficiently to prevent problems.